Allegations of genocide of Ukrainians in the Russo-Ukrainian war: Russian war crimes

-The human rights organizations Amnesty International and Human Rights Watch recorded mass cases of crimes by the Russian Armed Forces against civilians during the Russian invasion of Ukraine, including torture, executions, rape and looting.
-After the Bucha massacre, Agnès Callamard, Secretary General of Amnesty International, said that crimes committed "are not isolated incidents and are likely part of an even larger pattern of war crimes, including extrajudicial executions, torture and rape in other occupied regions of Ukraine."
+The human rights organizations Amnesty International and Human Rights Watch recorded mass cases of crimes by the Russian Armed Forces against civilians during the Russian invasion of Ukraine, including torture, executions, rape, and looting.
+After the Bucha massacre, Secretary General Agnès Callamard said that crimes committed "are not isolated incidents and are likely part of an even larger pattern of war crimes, including extrajudicial executions, torture, and rape in other occupied regions of Ukraine."

 According to Dr. Jack Watling of the Royal Joint Institute for Defense Studies, these actions are part of the Russian doctrine of anti-guerrilla warfare.
 Its goal is "to take revenge on the population for the audacity to resist."
 Watling noted that similar tactics were used in the Second Chechen War, in the Afghanistan conflict, and during World War II.